 Purchase To Drink from the Silver Cup

-You can buy a signed copy of the book at the above link NOW.
-Books can also be preordered now on Indie Bound and will be available on Amazon and Barnes and Noble on Sep 1.
+You can buy a signed copy of the book here.
+I encourage you to purchase at your local independent bookstore.
+You can also buy from Amazon and Barnes and Noble online.